 The Fix: If you can't bear to part with artwork you've already purchased, pay attention to the frame.
 "One thing that can make a space look cheaper is mismatched picture frames," says Lorna Aragon, home editor at Martha Stewart Living.
 "Using a uniform frame material like silver or wood and adding a few mattings looks much more 'done' and expensive."

 Something as simple as the positioning of window treatments can make an otherwise spacious room look cramped.
 "It's a very common mistake," says Aragon.
 "People often hang them right above the window, which makes it look smaller."

-The Fix: "Hang the curtain rod about half a foot above the window frame, and place the wall brackets about 6 to 8 inches out on either end," says Aragon.
+The Fix: "Hang the curtain rod about half a foot above the window frame, and place the wall brackets about six to eight inches out on either end," says Aragon.
 "That way, everything looks larger and more opened up, and your room is more elegant."

 Personalizing a rental?
 One of the most overlooked aspects is swapping out existing light fixtures, which designer and creative director Suzanne Donegan says can instantly transform a room.
 "Updating lighting fixtures can be an inexpensive way to really help improve the overall aesthetic of any space, as well as giving a sense of sophisticated elegance and comfort," she tells MyDomaine.